simonjaeger/OfficeDev-HOL/Single-Sign-On-Outlook-Add-in/README.md

     using System.Threading.Tasks;

     ```
-2. In **SSOController.cs**, add the following code piece within the class.
+2. In **SSOController.cs**, add the following code piece within the class:
     ```csharp
     private static readonly IUserService _userService = new UserService();